archo5/sgscript/readme.txt

 	* don't forget to include a test sample, as small as possible!

 future:
-- tail calls, a bit more OOP, containers, optimizations, fully featured API
+- tail calls, a bit more OOP, optimizations, fully featured API
 - got a suggestion? write some sample code (in the form of a test) and send it

 credits:
 - this piece of software is created by Arvīds Kokins (snake5)
 	* I can be reached at snake5creator [at] GMail
-- inspired by C, PHP, Lua, Squirrel and AngelScript
+- inspired by C, PHP, Lua, JavaScript, Squirrel and AngelScript

+change log:
+0.5 (2013/01/06): cleanup, lambdas, literals, "dict" container 0.4 (2012/12/26): the initial release